Tomb of Payava

 - A Persian couple at the Gable ends.

 Greek and Persian influences can be seen in the reliefs sculpted on the sarcophagus.
 The structural similarities and architectural details show Chaitya-type Indian Buddhist temple designs, such as the pointed form of roof, with a ridge that can be found in the cave temples of India.
 Experts see the influence of rock-cut monuments from India evident in the Lycian tombs.

 The Achaemenids occupied the northwestern parts of India from circa 515 BCE to 323 BCE following the Achaemenid conquest of the Indus Valley, before they were replaced with the Indian campaign of Alexander the Great and subsequent Hellenistic influence in the region.

 Xanthos was a chief city-state of the Lycians, an indigenous people of southwestern Anatolia, present-day Turkey.
 Xanthos’ fortunes were tied to Lycia’s as Lycia changed sides during the Greco-Persian Wars.
 Archaeological digs demonstrate that Xanthos was destroyed in approximately 475 BC-470 BC, whether this was done by the Athenians or by the Persians is open to debate.

-Lycia, in Southern Anatolia, fought for the Persians in the Persian Wars, but on the defeat of the Persians by the Greeks, it moved back and forth in alliances between the Athenian Empire and the Persians until it fell under Macedonian hegemony upon the defeat of the Persians by Alexander the Great.
+Lycia, in Southern Anatolia, fought for the Persians in the Persian Wars.
+However, on the defeat of the Persians by the Greeks, it moved back and forth in alliances between the Athenian Empire and the Persians until it fell under Macedonian hegemony upon the defeat of the Persians by Alexander the Great.
 Following an influx of Greek speakers and the sparsity of the remaining Lycian speakers, Lycia was rapidly Hellenized under the Macedonians, and the Lycian language disappeared from inscriptions and coinage.